Search

 A high LTV also justifies a high CAC (more on that later) since even though the cost to acquire a customer might be higher, they’re likely to keep spending money with the business over a longer period of time.

-2. Churn Rate: The churn rate is a percentage of total users that unsubscribe and stop using your services in a period of time.
+2. Churn Rate: The churn rate is the percentage of total users that unsubscribe and stop using your services in a period of time.
 For SaaS startups, the churn rate is one of the most important metrics that buyers will look at.
 It lets them know if your business is capable of sustaining growth.

 A high churn rate is unfavorable as it shows that the business isn’t consistently bringing in recurring revenue.
 If your churn rate is lower compared to the industry average, it will have a more positive impact on the multiple.
 The opposite of churn, called retention, and the effort to increase it, should be a top priority for any SaaS company, regardless of potential evaluation.
 Long story short, it’s a lot cheaper to retain an existing customer than to acquire a new one.